 Crested Gecko Size

-A fully grown adults will grow eight to ten inches and weigh 30g to 35g within their fist 12 months.
+A fully grown adult will grow eight to ten inches and weigh 30g to 35g within their first 12 months.

-Females become sexually mature at 12 months and males become fully mature slightly earlier at nine months.
+Females become sexually mature at 12 months and males become fully mature at nine months.

 A hatchling is born between ⅖ to 1″ in size.